mathyslv/memfd-runner/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests if applicable
+5. Run `cargo test` and `cargo clippy`
-5. Submit a pull request
+6. Submit a pull request

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is dual-licensed under the MIT OR Apache-2.0 license.
+See [LICENSE-MIT](LICENSE-MIT) and [LICENSE-APACHE](LICENSE-APACHE) files for details.

-## Changelog

-### 0.1.1
-- Fixed dependency issues
-- Updated documentation
-- Ready for crates.io publication

-### 0.1.0
-- Initial release
-- Basic memfd_create + execve functionality
-- Fork and replace execution modes
-- ELF validation
-- Comprehensive error handling